 2. Read and take courses (online and offline) to help you learn how to write for children.
 There are plenty of books and courses you can find online that will help you become a ‘good’ children’s writer.

 A valuable resource to learn the craft of writing for children is the Society of Children’s Book Writers (SCBWI) and Illustrators.
 They have outstanding workshops.
-I’ve attended a few, and when they have another local one, I’ll be there!
+I’ve attended a few in-person and a few online.

 There’s also the Highlights Foundation.
 They also offer workshops.

-And you can check out my book, How to Write A Children’s Fiction Book.
-It’s 200+ pages of instruction, tips, advice, examples, and much more.
-It also touches on submitting your work and book marketing.
+You can also check out my book, How to Write A Children’s Fiction Book.
+It’s 200+ pages of instruction, tips, advice, examples, and more.

 3. The Frugal Editor, by award-winning author and editor Carolyn Howard-Johnson, is a valuable book for any writing genre, including children’s.
-It guides you through basic editing to getting the most out of your Word program’s features to providing samples of queries.
+It guides you through basic editing and getting the most out of your Word program’s features.
+It also provides query samples and so much more.
 The author offers tips and advice that will have you saying, “Ah, so that’s how it’s done.”

 4. Grammarly and ProWritingAid are two editing tools that I use.
 I started using them a while ago and LOVE them.
 They do have a yearly fee, but they’re worth the cost.
 I use them for my work (including my articles) and clients’ work.

 I’ve invested in many books, courses, and programs in writing and marketing and know value when I see it.
-These products have great value for you as a writer, and if your budget allows, they are definitely worthwhile writing tools.
+These products have great value for you as a writer; if your budget allows, they are definitely worthwhile writing tools.

-These four resources are essential tools in my children’s writing tool belt.
-But the crucial aspect of creating a writing career is to actually begin.
+These four resources are essential tools in my children’s writing toolbox.
+However, the crucial aspect of creating a writing career is to actually begin.

 Remember, you can’t succeed if you don’t try.
-It takes that first step to start your journey, and for many that first step is a huge stumbling block.
+It takes that first step to start your journey; for many, that first step is a huge stumbling block.
 Don’t let procrastination or fear stop you from moving forward – get your children’s story started today!

 MORE ON CHILDREN’S WRITING